jundalisay/superb/content/en/research/sarkar/yogic-treatments/rheumatism.md

 1. When rheumatism first starts expressing itself, a mild purgative will cure it quickly.
 10 or 12 tender leaves of sodála fried in ghee; or
 2. 10 or 12 tender leaves of bichuti fried in ghee – either of the two eaten with rice, will yield good results in the initial stages of rheumatism.
-3. Castor oil with a little salt; or
+3. Castor oil with a little salt or
-4. Ákanda gum with a little salt; rubbed on the rheumatic limbs, will give good results.
+4. Ákanda gum with a little salt, rubbed on the rheumatic limbs, will give good results.
 5. Rheumatism can be cured by placing a warm solution of sajne gum mixed with water and a little asafoetida (Ferula foetida Regel) on the affected limb, or
 6. Applying garlic, ginger and the root of apámárga, pounded together, to the affected limb.
 7. Fry some pork in mustard oil and rub that oil on the limbs.
 This will ease the pain.